 - In a safe and secure place now to share your story; and

-- Have suffered consequences either from a child marriage that took place in the U.S. (whether it took place by choice, or by force) or because you had to run away or take other drastic steps to avoid a marriage under age 18.
+- Have suffered negative consequences from a child marriage that took place in the U.S. (whether it took place by choice, or by force), or are a professional who has worked on a case like this.

 If you are in need of current assistance with a forced marriage, however, please contact our Forced Marriage Initiative at FMI@tahirih.org or 571-282-6161.